jchristn/DatabaseWrapper/README.md

 ### Sqlite

-- Sqlite has only shown to work well with .NET Core and not .NET Framework.
-If you have a solution for making it work more reliably with .NET Framework, please let me know.
+- Sqlite may not work out of the box with .NET Framework.
+In order to use Sqlite with .NET Framework, you'll need to manually copy the ```runtimes``` folder into your project output directory.
+This directory is automatically created when building for .NET Core.
+To get this folder, build the ```Test.Sqlite``` project and navigate to the ```bin/debug/netcoreapp*``` directory.
+Then copy the ```runtimes``` folder into the project output directory of your .NET Framework application.

 ## Version history